curiouzs/aiagent/README.md

 ### STEP 1:
 Identifying the input:

+The agent must take the input (percept) from the environment.

 ### STEP 2:
 Identifying the output:

+Through the given percept, the agent must perform the right action that is correct.

 ### STEP 3:
 Developing the PEAS description:

+Develop the PEAS description which is to know the sensors, performance, environment and actuators and its functionalities.

 ### STEP 4:
 Implementing the AI agent

 ### STEP 5:
 Measure the performance parameters